Once upon a time, a salt shaker fell in love with a girl

 Do you have symptoms of hypothyroidism?
 Take the quiz

 Some doctors, such as Dr. Brownstein, rely on patient history, clinical symptoms, and blood work to determine how well an individuals thyroid is functioning.
 Before the TSH test was available, doctors went by a clinical diagnosis alone.
-This quiz is a helpful tool for checking your symptoms against problems associated with hypothyroidism.

 Don’t Forget To Register For The Thyroid Sessions